- Last updated December 2013 -

 + The standards will rely on company self-regulation.
 There is no regulatory body to check whether what company’s are reporting is actually true.
 As we know for example from the horsemeat scandal, simply trusting complex company information on ‘chain of supply’ is very risky and often companies themselves don’t know for sure where their ‘produce’ is coming from.

 + The sustainability criteria do not address the crucial sustainability of the overall demand for wood.
 Excessive demand for wood is already one of the main underlying causes of deforestation and forest degradation today.
-Burning wood on the scale proposed in the UK (which would require more than 8 times the volume of the UK’s annual wood production every year) is inherently unsustainable and no standards can change this fact.
+Burning wood on the scale proposed in the UK (which would require nearly 8 times the volume of the UK’s annual wood production every year) is inherently unsustainable and no standards can change this fact.

 For in depth information on this, please read our September 2012 report, “Sustainable Biomass: A Modern Myth”.